Why choose a low fee super fund?

 We work for members, not shareholders.

-We don’t pay shareholders, which means we can give back profits to members as low fees and better services.
+We don’t pay shareholders, which means we're focused on lower fees and can reinvest profits back to members as better value products and services.

 How low fees help your balance